nikoschalikias/firm_n-DAP_MODBUS_FEEDER_ADC/README.md

 * Link: [N-PP](https://github.com/n-Modbus/N-PP)
 > * N-PP board, is a Modbus-Instrument Pick and Place Feeder control board, based on the 'perforated board' tested setup
+>* N-PP status: assembled and ready for testing with firmware